Kellytom/doublecircumflex/README.md

 > Addition {++ ++}

-That leaves ^^ for outline.
+That leaves ^^ or __ for outline.

-#### The double circumflex seems to be the best option left for a two character marker for tab.
+#### The double circumflex or double seems to be the best option left for a two character marker for tab.

 Example Outline: